 Akilah S. Richards is an unschooling mom to two lovely daughters.
-She’s also an author, a podcast showrunner and host, and on the organizing team of the Alliance for Self-Directed Learning.
+She’s also an author, a podcast showrunner and host, and on the organizing team of the Alliance for Self-Directed Education.
 She answers my ten questions about her unschooling experience with candor and enthusiasm, and I hope you too enjoy our conversation!

 Quote of the Week